UnorthodoxThing/frontend-cool-features/dropdowns/dropdowns-04/README.md

 * Include hover effects in a different media query.

+- [Mobile Responsive] w/ JavaScript event listener

+You may encounter a bug where when you click on the submenu that's opened by clicking on the menu icon the submenu closes and resets the whole program.

+The following will solve the problem.
+The reason is to do with a bubbling process.

+[vanilla JavaScript]

+          [target submenu].addEventListener('click', function(e) {
+            e.preventDefault();
+            })

+[JQuery]

+        e.stopPropogation();

 ## How to Detect Screen Resolution with JavaScript?

 Answer => Use the window.screen Object